Aderline490/alu-zero_day/git/README.md

-This is the readme file of the git directory
+This is the readme file of the git directory(edited version)